JayRE114514/UserComment/README.md

 ## Features

 - Provides a comment window, displaying user-added comments, including comments in assembly code and pseudocode.
-- Support for different types of comments (common comments, repeatable comments, anterior comments, and posterior comments).
+- Support for different types of comments (common, repeatable, anterior, posterior, pseudocode and function comments).
 - Captured user-added comments will be preserved in the IDB.
 - Double-click on a comment entry to quickly navigate to the corresponding location.
 - Use IDA's built-in chooser, providing a handy filter functionality.